prooheckcp/ProStore/README.md

 ## Changes

- -Fixed auto save
+ - Fixed auto save
- -Added session join event
+ - Added session join event

 Pro Store is a small library built in roblox with the purpose of helping you setting up your game database schema.